-In general, adverse reactions occur within the first week following injection of BOTOX and while generally transient, may have a duration of several months or longer.
+In general, adverse reactions occur within the first week following injection of BOTOX and, while generally transient, may have a duration of several months or longer.
 Localized pain, infection, inflammation, tenderness, swelling, erythema, and/or bleeding/bruising may be associated with the injection.
-Needle-related pain and/or anxiety may result in vasovagal responses (including e.g., syncope, hypotension), which may require appropriate medical therapy.
+Symptoms associated with flu-like symptoms (e.g., nausea, fever, myalgia) have been reported after treatment.
+Needle-related pain and/or anxiety may result in vasovagal responses (including syncope, hypotension), which may require appropriate medical therapy.